Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="compile"></a>
 ## Compiling and Running
-If you haven't already installed Chapel, be sure to follow the [installation instructions](https://bears-r-us.github.io/arkouda/setup/install_menu.html).
+If you haven't already installed Chapel and Arkouda, be sure to follow the [installation instructions](https://bears-r-us.github.io/arkouda/setup/install_menu.html).

 For all examples below, the source code is located in `tutorial.chpl`.